 Colonoscopy must be distinguished from CT colonography, an imaging procedure that provides indirect visualization of the colon and rectum using CT scans.
-This procedure is considered separately in RAD.00029 CT Colonography (Virtual Colonoscopy) as a Screening or Diagnostic Test for Colorectal Cancer.
+This procedure is considered separately in RAD.00029 CT Colonography (Virtual Colonoscopy) for Colorectal Cancer.

 Note: The parenthetical numbers in the Clinical Indications section refer to the source documents cited in the References Section below.

-- Screening Colonoscopy in Average Risk (i.e., those without specific risk factors or family history of colorectal cancer or adenomas and asymptomatic populations).
+- Screening Colonoscopy in Average Risk Populations (i.e., those without specific risk factors or family history of colorectal cancer, sessile serrated polyps (SSPs) or adenomas and asymptomatic populations).

 - Colonoscopy to detect colorectal cancer and adenomatous polyps is appropriate:

-- Individuals who have a prior personal history of having hyperplastic, left-sided, non-sessile serrated polyp (non-SSP) and less than 1 cm removed at colonoscopy should have the first follow up colonoscopy in 10 years.
-(13) or
+- Individuals who have a prior personal history of having hyperplastic, non-sessile serrated polyp (non-SSP) and less than 1 cm removed at colonoscopy should have the first follow up colonoscopy in 10 years.
+(7, 8, 9) or

 - Colorectal Cancer: For those with a personal history of colorectal cancer that has been resected with curative intent, colonoscopy is appropriate for any of the following:

-- Adenomatous Polyps: Those who have a prior personal history of having one or more adenomatous polyps removed at colonoscopy should be managed according to the findings (that is, considering number of polyps and pathology).
+- Adenomatous Polyps or Sessile Serrated Polyps (SSP): Those who have a prior personal history of having one or more adenomatous polyps or SSPs removed at colonoscopy should be managed according to the findings (that is, considering number of polyps and pathology).
 Colonoscopy may be appropriate in any of the following individuals:

-- Those with 3 to 10 adenomas or 1 adenoma greater than 1 cm or any adenoma with villous features or high-grade dysplasia should have colonoscopy 3 years after the initial polypectomy; (2, 8, 13) or
+- Those with 3 to 10 adenomas or 1 adenoma greater than or equal to 1 cm or any adenoma with villous features or high-grade dysplasia should have colonoscopy 3 years after the initial polypectomy; (2, 3, 7, 8, 9) or

-The timing of the subsequent colonoscopy should depend on the pathology and the number of adenomas detected at the "follow-up colonoscopy."
+Note: The timing of the subsequent colonoscopy should depend on the pathology and the number of adenomas detected at the "follow-up colonoscopy."
 For example, if the first "follow-up colonoscopy" is normal or only 1 or 2 small (less than 1cm) tubular adenomas are found, then the next colonoscopy can be in 10 years.
-(10, 13)
+(9)

 - Family History of Colorectal Cancer or Adenomas: The vast majority of those with increased risk are in this category.
 Screening colonoscopy would be appropriate for a person with a family history indicating any of the following:

-- For this specific group, colonoscopy may be repeated every 5 years.
-(13) or
+- For this specific group, colonoscopy may be repeated every 5 years, or if positive, repeat per colonoscopy findings.
+(9) or

-- For this specific group, colonoscopy may be repeated per colonoscopy findings.
-(13) or
+- For this specific group, colonoscopy may be repeated every 5 years, or if positive, repeat per colonoscopy findings.
+(9) or

 - For those with a first-degree relative with advanced adenoma(s):

-- For this specific group, colonoscopy may be repeated per colonoscopy findings.
-(13)
+- For this specific group, colonoscopy may be repeated every 5 years, or if positive, repeat per colonoscopy findings.
+(9)

 - Familial adenomatous polyposis (FAP): In this autosomal dominant syndrome, affected persons have a risk of colorectal cancer approaching 100%.
 The average age of adenoma appearance is 16, and the average age of colon cancer is 39.
 Most affected individuals develop more than 100 adenomas.
 Thus early and regular screening is appropriate for any of the following.
 (3)